Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/asynchronous_advanced_fifo/valid_ready_asynchronous_advanced_fifo.md

 ## Operation

-The valid-ready asynchronous advanced FIFO is a wrapper around the read-write enable asynchronous advanced FIFO that implements the valid-ready handshake protocol.
-It maintains an internal memory array indexed by separate read and write pointers operating in their respective clock domains while providing comprehensive monitoring capabilities.
+The valid-ready asynchronous advanced FIFO consists of three main components: handshake logic that implements the valid-ready protocol in each clock domain, a controller that manages pointers, clock domain crossing, and monitoring, and an asynchronous simple dual-port RAM for data storage.

+The **handshake logic** derives enable signals from the valid-ready protocol in each clock domain.
+A write enable is generated when both `write_valid` and `write_ready` are asserted in the write domain.
+A read enable is generated when both `read_valid` and `read_ready` are asserted in the read domain.
+The `write_ready` signal is driven by the inverse of the `write_full` flag, providing inherent backpressure when the queue is full.
+The `read_valid` signal is driven by the inverse of the `read_empty` flag, preventing reads from an empty queue.

+The **controller** maintains separate read and write pointers in their respective clock domains, implements Gray-code conversion for safe clock domain crossing, synchronizes pointers between domains using multi-stage synchronizers, calculates all status flags, levels, and thresholds in each domain, and handles flush requests.
+The controller doesn't store any data, only control state.

+The **asynchronous simple dual-port RAM** provides independent read and write ports operating in different clock domains with combinational reads, allowing the data at the read address to appear immediately on the read data output.

 For **write operation**, a write transfer occurs when both `write_valid` and `write_ready` are asserted (high) on the same `write_clock` rising edge.
-The `write_data` is stored at the location pointed to by the write pointer, and the write pointer is incremented.
-The Gray-coded write pointer is synchronized to the read domain for safe clock domain crossing and level calculations.
+The controller directs the RAM to store `write_data` at the location pointed to by the write pointer, and the write pointer is incremented.
+The Gray-coded write pointer is synchronized to the read domain for safe clock domain crossing.
+When the queue is full, `write_ready` is deasserted, preventing write transfers and providing safety.

-For **read operation**, a read transfer occurs when both `read_valid` and `read_ready` are asserted (high) on the same `read_clock` rising edge.
-The `read_data` output continuously provides the data at the read pointer location, and after the transfer, only the read pointer is incremented to advance to the next entry.
+For **read operation**, the `read_data` output continuously provides the data at the read pointer location from the RAM.
+A read transfer occurs when both `read_valid` and `read_ready` are asserted (high) on the same `read_clock` rising edge.
+Only the read pointer is incremented to advance to the next entry.
 The Gray-coded read pointer is synchronized to the write domain.
+When the queue is empty, `read_valid` is deasserted, preventing read transfers and providing safety.

-**Clock domain crossing** is handled by synchronizing Gray-coded pointers between domains using multi-stage synchronizers.
+**Clock domain crossing** is handled by the controller synchronizing Gray-coded pointers between domains using multi-stage synchronizers.
 Gray coding ensures that only one bit changes at a time, preventing metastability issues during clock domain crossing.

-**Level monitoring** continuously tracks the number of entries in the queue using separate `write_level` and `read_level` outputs.
-Each domain calculates its level based on local pointers and synchronized pointers from the other domain.
+**Level monitoring** continuously tracks the number of entries in the queue using the `write_level` and `read_level` outputs in their respective domains.
+This is calculated by the controller comparing the local pointers with the synchronized pointers from the other domain.

 **Dynamic thresholds** allow runtime configuration of upper and lower bounds for queue occupancy in each domain.
-The threshold status outputs are asserted when the level meets the threshold conditions, enabling advanced flow control strategies.
+The threshold status outputs are computed independently in each clock domain by the controller.

-**Flush functionality** allows immediate queue control from either domain.
-Write domain flush synchronizes the write pointer to the read pointer state, while read domain flush synchronizes the read pointer to the write pointer state.
+**Flush functionality** allows immediate emptying of the queue from either domain.
+Asserting `write_flush` in the write domain advances the read pointer to the write pointer position.
+Asserting `read_flush` in the read domain moves the write pointer to the read pointer position.

-The status outputs are calculated based on the local pointers and the synchronized pointers from the other domain.
+The status outputs are calculated by the controller based on the local pointers and the synchronized pointers from the other domain.
 The `write_full` flag prevents further writes, and the `read_empty` flag indicates no data availability.

 ## Paths